 What did that mean in practical terms?
 When the supercharger was making full boost, it provided a significant amount of extra power, on the order of 20-30%.
 At very low speeds, however, boost was negligible, probably not enough to make up for the power used to run the compressor.
 This was borne out by contemporary road tests of the supercharged GT-350, which found the supercharged car no faster than its normally aspirated counterpart under about 40 mph (65 km/h), but noticeably quicker to 60 mph (97 km/h), with significantly higher trap speeds in the standing quarter mile (0-402 meters).

 The severity of turbo lag often depends on how much boost the turbocharger produces.
 More boost requires either a bigger compressor — which has more inertia — or a higher operating speed, either of which take longer to spool up.
 Engineers have developed various tricks to reduce turbo lag, including reducing the mass of the turbine blades, changing their shape to improve their acceleration, and even adding movable nozzles that change the direction at which the exhaust stream hits the turbine blades, depending on their speed.
-(Porsche recently introduced a “variable geometry” turbo system, claiming it to be a first, but Chrysler had something very similar on its short-lived VNT turbo engine back around 1990.)
+(Porsche recently introduced a “variable geometry” turbo system, claiming it to be a first, but Chrysler and Honda had conceptually similar — albeit short-lived — systems back in 1989–1990.)
 Some sports cars have also used two or more sequential turbochargers of different sizes, a smaller turbo offering good low-speed response and a bigger one that takes over to provide maximum boost at higher speeds.
-The limited-production Porsche 959 used sequential twin turbos, as did the now-defunct Mazda RX-7, Nissan 300ZX Twin Turbo, and Toyota Supra Turbo.
+The limited-production Porsche 959 used sequential twin turbos, as did the third-generation Mazda RX-7 and fourth-generation Toyota Supra Turbo.

 Reducing turbo lag is easier with turbochargers whose maximum boost is relatively low; the “light-pressure turbochargers” used by some Saab and Volvo engines, for instance, don’t produce a great deal of boost, but they have little lag and a fairly linear power curve.